Annulment vs. Divorce in Colorado — What Is the Difference?

 Religious Annulment vs. Legal Annulment

 There is a difference between a religious annulment and a legal annulment.
 With a religious annulment, the diocese of the Catholic Church will decide whether a couple can obtain an annulment.
-The diocese may grant the annulment on the bases of misrepresentation, fraud, emotional instability, and lack of maturity.
+The diocese may grant the annulment on the basis of misrepresentation, fraud, emotional instability, and lack of maturity.
 With a religious annulment, if children are involved, they may not be considered legitimate in the eyes of your religion once the annulment has been granted.

 With a legal annulment, a judge will decide whether the annulment can be granted.
 As a no-fault state, Colorado does not make individuals prove fault to receive a divorce.
 It is generally based on the grounds of irreconcilable differences.
-However, to receive an annulment, the filing party must establish legal ground to do so by proving one of the following:
+However, to receive an annulment, the filing party must establish legal grounds to do so by proving one of the following:

 • Misrepresentation of marital fact